benjaminhkaiser/personal_site/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a 2nd-year PhD student in Computer Science at Princeton University advised by [Jonathan Mayer](https://www.jonathanmayer.org) in the [Center for Information Technology Policy.](https://citp.princeton.edu/)
+I'm a 3rd-year PhD candidate in Computer Science at Princeton University advised by [Jonathan Mayer](https://www.jonathanmayer.org) in the [Center for Information Technology Policy.](https://citp.princeton.edu/)

-My background is in security and privacy, and my current work focuses on disinformation, digital media, and consumer protection.
+My background is in security and privacy, and my current work is on measuring and responding to online disinformation.

 I love to teach and mentor.
 I’ve taught computing and security basics to students of all ages through [CodeCreative,](https://www.codecreative-ll.org/) [LLCipher,](https://www.ll.mit.edu/outreach/llcipher) [RPISEC,](https://rpis.ec/) and [Princeton INTERFACE,](https://interface-pton.github.io/interface/) among other groups.
-At Princeton, I am the teaching assistant for [COS 448.](https://www.cs.princeton.edu/courses/archive/spring20/cos448/)
+At Princeton, I TA'd [COS 448](https://www.cs.princeton.edu/courses/archive/spring20/cos448/) and [COS 217](https://www.cs.princeton.edu/courses/archive/spring20/cos448/).

 In my spare time, I like to make craft cocktails, play tennis, teach tricks to my dog, and read.